offbeatwp/documentation/getting-started__installation.md

 How to install it depends on the operation system you are using.
 For Mac users: <a href="https://brew.sh/" target="_blank">Homebrew</a> is your friend.

+### Optional, but recommended

+- <a href="https://www.advancedcustomfields.com/" target="_blank">Advanced Custom Fields Pro</a>

+To be hosest, we're in love with this plugin.
+It delivers awesome functionality out of the box, and joined with OffbeatWP, magic is happening.
+OffbeatWP integrates ACF on three different areas:
+1. Adding fields on posttypes and terms and make them available in the models automatically
+2. Site settings.
+Creating different sections of global settings for your website
+3. Pagebuilder with OffbeatWP Components.
+[Learn more about ACF Layout with OffbeatWP](https://github.com/offbeatwp/acf-layout)

 ## Install OffbeatWP WP-CLI package
 To make it easier to install and scaffold OffbeatWP themes and elements we introduced the WP-CLI package.
 You can easily install it with the following command: